DenissLarka/jgnucashlib/README.md

 * Possibly taking over other original code from Marcus Wolschon (there are two more packages).

 * Set of command-line tools for basic handling of reading/writing activities.

+* Last not least: Provide user documentation and/or more examples.

 # Acknowlegdgements
 Special thanks to: